Try for free

 TimeDoctor also lacks task planning, which can be a dealbreaker for many teams.
 It’s also commonly critiqued as a software tool that enables employers to “spy” on their employees.

-Also read: 15 Best Time Doctor Alternatives in 2023
+Also read: The Best Time Doctor Alternatives

-Key features for project management:
+Time Doctor’s key features for project management:

 • Employee monitoring